-Risk Assessment Mitigating factors Cyber-attack results in the Investment Manager being unable to use its IT systems and/or losing data Terrorism or pandemics interrupt the Company's operations through impact on either the Investment Manager or the Company's assets or tenants Likelihood: Moderate Impact: High Overall change in risk from last year: Decreased Investment Manager staff are all capable of working from home for an extended period Data is regularly backed up and replicated and the Investment Manager's IT systems are protected by anti-virus software and firewalls that are regularly updated Fire protection and access/security procedures are in place at all of the Company's managed properties Comprehensive property damage and business interruption insurance is held, including three years' lost rent and terrorism At least annually, a fire risk assessment and health and safety inspection is performed for each property in the Company's managed portfolio ESG Failure to appropriately manage the environmental performance of the property portfolio, resulting in it not meeting the required standards of environmental legislation and making properties unlettable or unsellable ESG policies and targets being insufficient to meet the required standards of stakeholders Non-compliance with environmental reporting requirements Likelihood: Moderate Impact: Moderate Overall change in risk from last year: Increased The Company engaged specialist environmental consultants in 2019 to advise the Board on compliance with requirements and adopting best practice where possible The Company published its ESG policy in 2020 which seeks to improve energy efficiency and reduce emissions In April 2021 the Company constituted an ESG Committee to ensure compliance with environmental requirements, the ESG policy and environmental KPIs, detailed in the ESG Committee report At a property level an environmental assessment is undertaken which influences decisions regarding acquisitions, refurbishments and asset management initiatives Acquisitions • Unidentified liabilities associated with the acquisition of new properties (whether acquired directly or via a corporate structure) Likelihood: Low Impact: High Overall change in risk from last year: No change Comprehensive due diligence is undertaken in conjunction with professional advisers and the provision of insured warranties and indemnities are sought from vendors where appropriate
+RISK TYPE LIKELIHOOD IMPACT OVERALL CHANGE IN RISK FROM LAST YEAR RISK MITIGATING FACTORS 6.
+Business interruption Moderate High ↓ Decreased Cyber-attack results in the Investment Manager being unable to use its IT systems and/or losing data Terrorismor pandemics interrupt the Company's operations through impact on either the Investment Manager or the Company's assets or tenants Investment Manager staff are all capable of working from home for an extended period Data is regularly backed up and replicated and the Investment Manager's IT systems are protected by anti-virus software and firewalls that are regularly updated Fire protection and access/security procedures are in place at all of the Company's managed properties Comprehensive property damage and business interruption insurance is held, including three years' lost rent and terrorism At least annually, a fire risk assessment and health and safety inspection is performed for each property in the Company's managed portfolio 7.
+ESG Moderate Moderate ↑ Increased Failure to appropriately manage the environmental performance of the property portfolio, resulting in it not meeting the required standards of environmental legislation and making properties unlettable or unsellable ESG policies and targets being insufficient to meet the required standards of stakeholders Non-compliance with environmental reporting requirements The Company engaged specialist environmental consultants in 2019 to advise the Board on compliance with requirements and adopting best practice where possible The Company published its ESG policy in 2020 which seeks to improve energy efficiency and reduce emissions In April 2021 the Company constituted an ESG Committee to ensure compliance with environmental requirements, the ESG policy and environmental KPIs, detailed in the ESG Committee report At a property level an environmental assessment is undertaken which influences decisions regarding acquisitions, refurbishments and asset management initiatives 8.
+Acquisitions Low High ← No change Unidentified liabilities associated with the acquisition of new properties (whether acquired directly or via a corporate structure) Comprehensive due diligence is undertaken in conjunction with professional advisers and the provision of insured warranties and indemnities is sought from vendors where appropriate